Deividy/argument-validator/README.md

 ---
 ## More?
-Please check `specs/` to more examples or read the full code.
+Please check `specs/` to more examples or read the full code, it's really small.

 If you have any suggestion, please don't be shy, [fork us](https://github.com/Deividy/argument-validator/fork) or [open an issue](https://github.com/Deividy/argument-validator/issues).